PEOPLE OPS PLAYBOOK

 You’ll need to map out the attributes leaders will need to be successful within your company.

 Leaders are usually judged on their impact on business growth and on team members.
-Company culture starts from the top, so a leader’s behavior plays a key role in the company’s overall direction.
+Company culture starts from the top, so a leader’s behavior plays a key role in the organization’s overall direction.

 A culture of growth-based performance management

 Today, many companies are taking a more growth-based approach to performance management.
-Reviews can be used to deliver constructive feedback, find learning opportunities, and identify employees with leadership potential.
+People-centered organizations use reviews to deliver constructive feedback, find learning opportunities, and identify employees with leadership potential.

 HINTS & TIPS